A range of driving convictions covered.

 This covers third party fire and theft, as well as any damage you accidentally do to your own car.
 This cover is typically chosen by safer drivers, so can end up being the cheapest, as it often represents the least risk.

-Voluntarily increasing the excess you pay in the event of a claim is one of the best ways to lower the cost of your insurance.
+Voluntarily increasing the excess you pay in the event of a claim is a great way to lower the cost of your insurance.
 This is a good option if you’re confident of not being involved in an accident.

 Being able to park your car securely in a garage will lower your insurance cost.
 Installing an immobiliser, an alarm, or a tracking device could help as well.